 Do you opt for a dress or two-piece tailoring (skirt or trousers?)
 Most racecourses allow you to choose the latter option, as long as both the jacket and bottoms are in matching fabric.
 However, ensure that the skirt length is acceptable for the enclosure regulations.
 If you are planning on buying a dress, again, check the rules.
 Some enclosures have strict dress codes regarding strap widths and dress length.

 Anna Butler of Butler Stewart, our beautiful British heritage tweed client, has a couple of top style trends which racegoers should take notice of;

 “The biggest key trends can be found in racegoers accessories.
 Baker boy caps are very on trend for this season and complete an outfit, as well as keeping racegoers warm, especially when the wind picks up on the racecourse.
 For men, a vibrant spotted silk tie looks superb set against tweed and adds a welcome pop of colour to an outfit.
 Our biggest sellers are our ladies and men’s coats in a rich colour palette of forest greens, deep reds and luxurious browns.
 Ladies can also elegantly style their coat with a hat and vintage accessories reminiscent of a by-gone era of glamour.”

-“Jewellery should always make a statement” Explains fine jewellery designer and client, Sylvia Kerr of Sylvia Kerr Jewellery.
+“Jewellery should always make a statement” Explains fine jewellery designer, Sylvia Kerr.